DerejeKitaw/AngularReactiveFormDemo/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # AngularReactiveFormDemo

+# 03_More FormControls
+A hero has more than a name.
+A hero has an address, a super power and sometimes a sidekick too.

+The address has a state property.
+The user will select a state with a <select> box and you'll populate the <option> elements with states.
+So import states from data-model.ts.